scalyr/scalyr-agent-2/README.md

 scalyr-agent-2
 ==============

-The source code for Scalyr Agent 2, the daemon process Scalyr customers run on their servers to collect metrics and log files and transmit them to Scalyr.
-Using this information, the Scalyr monitoring and alerting service enables users to search through their logs using powerful queries, construct graphs of interesting metrics, and create alerts to warn when there are problems.
+This repository holds the source code for the Scalyr Agent, a daemon that collects logs and metrics from customer machines and transmits them to Scalyr.

-For more information on Scalyr Agent 2, please visit https://www.scalyr.com/help/scalyr-agent-2
+For more information on the Scalyr Agent, please visit https://www.scalyr.com/help/scalyr-agent.

-To learn more about Scalyr, please visit https://www.scalyr.com
+To learn more about Scalyr, visit https://www.scalyr.com.

 Features
 ========

-Scalyr Agent 2 provides several key features:
+The Scalyr Agent is designed to be lightweight, easy to install, and safe to run on production systems.
+Key features:

-  * Written in Python, supporting Python version 2.4 and up
+  * Pure Python implementation, supporting Python versions 2.4 and up
+  * Lightweight (typically 15 MB RAM, 2% CPU or less)
+  * Easy-to-use troubleshooting features
   * Modular configuration files
-  * Easy to use troubleshooting features
   * Extensibility using monitor plugins

 Developing
 ==========

-Using this repository, users can both contribute to the development of Scalyr Agent 2 and create forked versions of the agent for their own use.
-Users can even create their own RPM and Debian packages using the provided scripts.
+From this repository, you can create your own RPM and Debian packages containing customized versions of the Scalyr Agent.
+For instance, you can bundle additional monitoring plugins to collect specialized data from your servers.

+We also welcome submissions from the community.

 ## Monitor plugins